 Gather Your Documents

 Bringing all of the required documents is the most important thing you can do to ensure your interview goes smoothly.
-Most embassies will cancel your appointment without refunding the $160 fee (This fee will increase to $185 effective May 30, 2023) if you have not brought all your documents with you.
+Most embassies will cancel your appointment (without refunding the $185 fee) if you have not brought all your documents with you.

 - DS-2019 Form, printed from your InterExchange portal.
 Please review this document to make sure there are no errors, print it, and then sign it.